Ryan-Erickson911/surface_ozone/README.md

 # High-Resolution Surface Ozone Package

 A python package for surface ozone modelling at spatial resolutions from 50m to 1km resolution.
 Updates are being made for R and JavaScript based languages.
+As this is meant to downloaded across numerous states, the tifs folder will remain empty.
+This is meant to ensure each user has their own seperate images while keeping the required space on Git low.
+Images used in the thesis which are not modelled outputs (ArcGIS Pro images, figures, and tables) are used to depict the expected results from the current AOI.
+Expansion of this representation is in progress.

+Note: Any comments denoted # type: ignore are implementeations for Pylance to ignore a global/strict variable assiagnment types and will be addressed at a later update.

 ## Environment Initiation